-- Does the project have potential for improving student learning in science or engineering technician education programs? - Are the goals, objectives, and outcomes and the plans and procedures for achieving them, worthwhile, well-developed, and realistic? - Is the rationale for selecting particular activities or components for development or adaptation clearly articulated and informed by the research literature?
-Does the work build on that base and the work of others? - Is the evaluation plan clearly tied to the project outcomes?
-Does the project provide for effective assessment of student learning?
-Is the evaluation likely to provide useful information to the project and others? - Is the evidence of institutional support clear and compelling, and have plans for long term institutionalization been addressed?
+- Does the project have potential for improving student learning in science or engineering technician education programs with detailed goals, objectives and activities? - Is the rationale for selecting particular activities or components for development or adaptation clearly articulated and informed by the research literature?
+Does the work build on that base and the work of others?

+- Is the evaluation plan clearly tied to the project outcomes, provide for effective assessment of student learning, and likely to provide useful information to the project and others? - Is the evidence of institutional and industry support clear and compelling, and have plans for long-term institutionalization been addressed?